Living in Beaconsfield

 Living in Beaconsfield — lifestyle and amenities

-Beaconsfield is a compact commuter town in South East with a population of around 13,956.
+Beaconsfield is a compact town in South East with a population of around 13,956.
 The area has a community feel with local shops, cafes, and green spaces contributing to quality of life.

 Who lives in Beaconsfield?
 The premium property prices attract established professionals, families, and downsizers.
 The area tends to have an older, more affluent demographic.